titanml/helm-charts/README.md

 # TitanML Helm Charts

-These chart allow you to deploy open source AI on Kubernetes at any scale.
+These charts allow you to deploy open source AI on Kubernetes at any scale.

 ## Pre-requisites